camunda/camunda-docs/src/pages/contact.md

 There are various channels where you can reach us.

 - We encourage everyone to participate in our **community** via the [Camunda Cloud community forum](https://forum.camunda.io/) or [Slack](https://camunda-cloud.slack.com/), where you can exchange ideas with other Zeebe and Camunda Cloud users, as well as the product developers.
+If you are joining our Slack for the first time, you will need to get an [invite](https://zeebe-slack-invite.herokuapp.com/) first.

 - If you find a **bug**, please open an issue in this [repository](https://github.com/camunda-cloud/issues).
 The bugs have a default template, so please describe what doesn't work in detail.